The Psoas: Connecting Tight Hip Flexors, Sitting All Day, and Menstrual Cramps

 - activities that tend to shorten and contract the muscle, like lots of running, walking, horse-back riding, cycling

 - trauma (as in a car accident or sudden braking)

-- dehydration (tissues and muscles require lots of water for cellular health and flexibility)
+- dehydration (tissues and muscles including the psoas require lots of water for cellular health and flexibility)